Teens who complete an ODOT-approved course may obtain a license without taking a DMV drive test (under 18 only).

 If your teen driver already has a permit, your next step is to schedule a drive test, or sign up for an ODOT-approved driver ed course.
 The minor must have his/her permit for a minimum of 6 months and be at least 16 years of age before he/she is eligible to take the DMV drive test.
 When your teen has passed the drive test, you'll need an appointment at DMV.
 The minor will take a second written test (the safety test).
 Teens who pass the ODOT-approved driver ed course don't have to take the DMV drive test.

 An adult must pass a written test with DMV before being eligible to take the drive test.
-The exception is if the adult has a valid Oregon driving permit, in which case he/she has already taken the written test.
-For adults with a permit, your next step is to get the drive test scheduled.
+For adults who have a permit or have already passed the written test, your next step is to get the drive test scheduled (Training Wheels, 541-961-9753).

 Frequently Asked Questions